How to Assess your Manufacturing Risk – with FMEA

 That is the central question every manufacturing team must ask before a finished design goes into production?

-One way to do that is to conduct an FMEA.
+One way to find out is to conduct an FMEA.

 When you conduct an FMEA, you start with the assumption that failures will happen.
-But then you have to ask:
+Then you ask:

 Different types of FMEAs